encody/near-private-data/document/paper.md

 The experimental techniques presented in this paper do not endeavor to implement complete deniability in the traditional sense, due in large part to the nature of the invariants required by the infrastructure upon which they depend.
 That is to say, it would violate the fundamental contract of an "append-only public ledger" if two plausible transcripts could be provided that purport a different sequences of appends.

 Rather, we take a different approach.
 One of the problems with simply implementing something like the Signal Double-Ratchet algorithm is that while it hides the _content_ of the messages between conversants Alice and Bob, it does not hide the fact that Alice and Bob are 1) conversing, or 2) conversing with each other.
 The flexible channels protocol in itself does attempt to conceal this information.
 However, it should be duly noted that the protocol as presented assumes the existence of some sort of public-key infrastructure (PKI).
 PKIs are usually publicly-accessible, so the presence of a user's public key in the PKI could belie their usage of the protocol.
-This issue can be mitigated somewhat by 1) using a PKI that has sufficient quantity of users for a diverse variety of applications, or 2) not using a PKI, and instead manually facilitating public key exchanges (e.g. by meeting in person, scanning QR codes, etc.).
+This issue can be mitigated somewhat by 1) using a PKI that has sufficient quantity of users for a diverse variety of applications, or 2) not using a public PKI, and instead manually facilitating public key exchanges (e.g. by meeting in person, scanning QR codes, etc.).

-## Forward secrecy
+# Prior art

 # Protocol

 The key insights of this paper are the channel and sequence hash constructions.

 A channel is a total-ordered stream of messages.
-It consists of membership list (e.g. a sender and a receiver, or multiple members of a group) and a shared secret (derivable by Diffie-Hellman or any other method of establishing a shared secret).
+It consists of membership list (one or more members of a group) and a shared secret (derivable by Diffie-Hellman or any other method of establishing a shared secret).

 A channel has a deterministic sequence hash generator.
 Hashing the fields of the channel, together with a nonce, produces a "sequence hash."
 This sequence hash can only be recreated by parties privy to the channel's shared secret, yet it does not reveal the shared secret.
 The sequence hash serves as the identifying key of a message sent to the message repository.